 - Scratch - I have three recipes on my blog where you can make just the cake recipe; vanilla swiss roll (vanilla cake), red velvet petite fours (red velvet cake), and Cadbury mini egg cake (chocolate cake).

-- Box - Quick, easy, convenient and come in a variety of flavors.
-Can't beat that!
+- Box - Quick, easy, convenient, and come in various flavors.
+You can't beat that!

-- Scraps - If you work a lot with sheet cakes then you know, there are always leftover scraps.
+- Scraps - If you work a lot with sheet cakes, you know there are always leftover scraps.
 Instead of throwing the scraps away, freeze them in an airtight container for up to three months.
 When you are ready, let them thaw and make them into cakesicles.

 - Brownie - Instead of cake, make brownie cakesicles by swapping out a cake with brownie crumbles.

 Frosting bonds the cake crumbles together.
-As a general rule, use two tablespoons of frosting for one box of cake crumbles (the equivalent of a 13x9 baking sheet).
+Generally, use two tablespoons of frosting for one box of cake crumbles (the equivalent of a 13x9 baking sheet).

-Adjust the amount of frosting according to the amount of cake crumbles you are using.
+Adjust the amount of frosting according to the number of cake crumbles you use.
 (Hint: A little goes a long way)

 A quick and easy option is a glaze.
 Mix ½ cup of powdered sugar and one tablespoon of milk.
 Work it into the crumbs a small amount at a time.
 If too much is added, the cakesicle will become oily.

 There are four basic shell options.
 Melt it in a microwave-safe bowl or a double boiler whenever making a shell.
-Set to 50% power when using a microwave and cook for 30-second intervals, then stir.
+Set to 50% power when using a microwave, cook in 30-second intervals, then stir.
 Repeat until the chocolate is 80% melted.

-- Candy Shell - Purchased melts are easy and can come in a variety of colors.
+- Candy Shell - Purchased melts are easy and can come in various colors.
 By using color melts, the color will always remain consistent.
 I prefer this when making a large batch of the same color.
 These can be purchased at Party City, Walmart, Amazon, or most hobby stores.

 - Chocolate Melts - Ghiradelli chocolate melts come in white, milk, and dark chocolate and are available at most grocery stores.
-Ghiradelli melts are made with cocoa butter and have a shine similar to tempering.
+Ghiradelli melts are made with cocoa butter and shine like tempering.
 Use food coloring with white chocolate to achieve a specific color.
 (These are my preferred choice!)

 - Ganache - Creates a sinfully rich coating.
 Click here for my ganache recipe.